 You know you're not a money launderer.
 The government, however, doesn't know that.
 That's why federal law requires banks to report certain transactions that might be evidence of a money laundering scheme.

 Depositing $10,000 or more might trigger just such a report if you bring the money in cash.
 It is also of not that $10,000 withdrawals trigger similar reporting.

 In most cases, deposits of $10,000 or more must be reported to the IRS by the receiving bank in order to make sure money laundering or any other criminal activity is not taking place.

 Bank Secrecy Act

-Plenty of people have legitimate reasons for depositing large sums of cash, and banks can get exemptions for their business customers who must regularly do so.
+Plenty of people have legitimate reasons for depositing large sums of cash, and banks can get exemptions for their business customers who regularly do so.
 A big movie theater, for example, could easily pull in more than $10,000 in cash in a night.
-Rather than have to fill out a transaction report every day on the poor employee (like you, perhaps) who brings in the cash, the bank can obtain an exemption for the theater.
+Rather than having to fill out a transaction report every day, the bank can obtain an exemption for the theater.
+The bank must file an exemption after the first large deposit.
 Some businesses can't get exemptions, though, including law firms, accountants, pawnbrokers, trade unions and others who, for whatever reason, the IRS wants to keep a close eye on.

 Cam Merritt is a writer and editor specializing in business, personal finance and home design.
 He has contributed to USA Today, The Des Moines Register and Better Homes and Gardens"publications.
 Merritt has a journalism degree from Drake University and is pursuing an MBA from the University of Iowa.